Providence County assistance programs.

 Find non-profits and charities in Providence that provide financial help to the needy.
 Get everything from grants to pay rent or a mortgage to heating or energy bill assistance, free groceries, prescription drug vouchers, and even medical care.
 Contact an agency below to learn how to apply for assistance.

 Get rent, mortgage, and housing assistance, and eviction prevention services

-Almost $7 million in federal government stimulus funds will be used to prevent homelessness in the state.
+On an ongoing basis, millions of dollars in federal government stimulus funds will be used to prevent homelessness in the state.
 In addition, money will be available to assist those who are now in emergency shelters.
 The program will help them find stable housing.
 The money will be distributed by the state, the City of Providence, charities, and social service agencies across Rhode Island.

 Officials from Providence, Woonsocket, Pawtucket, and state government officials announced the effort and the fact the state is being sent stimulus funds, which will go to help Rhode Islanders who have been hit hard by foreclosures, job losses and housing woes.